 6. Glazed Purple Stripe Garlic

-This variety of garlic has a silvery-white outer with signature purple stripes.
-With a strong and metallic appearance, Glazed Purple Stripe garlic features a rich and complex flavor but is delicate and is not overly hot.
+It has a silvery-white outer with signature purple stripes.
+With a strong and metallic appearance, Glazed Purple Stripe garlic features a rich and complex flavor, but its taste is delicate and is not overly hot.

 This garlic often contains from 6 to 12 cloves, and these cloves can vary in various sizes.
-They are tight enough to expand Glazed Purple Stripe garlic’s shelf life up to 6 and 8 months.
+Its shelf life can reach up to 6 and 8 months.

 Glazed Purple Stripe garlic is suitable for growing in cold to mild climates.
 It’s best for eating either cooked or raw.
 This hardneck garlic variety is very tender, so you should grow it in the garden for use instead of for commercial purposes.